Springfield House

 * This article was published in our Fall/Winter 2003 Newsletter.
 The material was taken from The History of Springfield House by Mary Joan Barrett, Copyright 1993 and is used with permission.

-Summer 2024 - Closed for necessary upgrades that are expected to begin June-July.
+Summer 2024 - Closed for necessary upgrades that are expected to begin soon.
 The building is currently not open to the public.
 After the branch library was closed (approximately 2014) the building was used by LTI Archives.
 A community group "Friends of Springfield House" (Facebook) is developing plans for the future.

 Top of Page